nhuquynhle22/Crime_Rates_vs_City_Budgets/README.md

 * Ramar - Circle: Main one who will create a mockup of a database with a set of sample data.
 * Austin - X: Main one who will decide which technologies will be used for each step of the project.

-All members of the group will help others in with their respective roles with input, analysis, and editing.
+All members of the group will help others with their respective roles with input, analysis, and editing.

-## Technologies used
+## Technologies & Algorithms Used
-- Jupyter Notebook
 - Microsoft Excel
 - Pandas
 - Matplotlib
 - Scikit-Learn
 - PostgreSQL
+- AWS
 - Tableau
 - SQLAlchemy
+- Jupyter Notebook
+- Linear Regression Model
+- Random Forest Classifier
+- Decision Tree Regressor
-- AWS
+- One Sample T-test

 ## References
 Our data will focus primarily on the counties of Florida mainly the factors regarding: